AshuRjn/AshuRjn/README.md

 About Me

 I am a passionate software engineer with expertise in Java, Spring Boot, Hibernate, Kafka, Agile methodology, C++, and Python.
-I specialize in building robust applications using technologies such as Java, Spring Boot, Microservices, REST APIs, and AWS EC2 instances.Technical Skills
+I specialize in building robust applications using technologies such as Java, Spring Boot, Microservices, REST APIs, and AWS EC2 instances.

 🌱 Currently Learning: